 While there are a plethora of trails the Highline trail in Glacier National Park is regarded as the most serene hikes in the park.
 The trail starts at Logan Pass and begins to climb up alongside the mountains often on a ledge that is only a few meters wide.
 In many ways, it reminds us of the thrilling and unique Crypt Lake Trail just over the border in Canada’s Waterton National Park.

 At the trail’s end, hikers reach the Glacier Park Chalet, where they can purchase some snacks or even spend the night (if you’re lucky enough to get reservations).

 Drive the Going To The Sun Road

 Along the way, drivers will pass a wide variety of landscapes that includes glacial lakes, cedar forests, jaw-dropping viewpoints, cliffs, and alpine tundra mountain passes.
 A large number of scenic viewpoints and parking lots are conveniently placed along the road so you can grab some excellent photographs.

 Make sure to drive both directions on the highway as the views change and you’ll notice a lot you missed the first time around.
 This drive along with the Icefields Parkway in Canada are arguably two of the best mountain drives in North America.
 It’s easily one of the top things to do in Whitefish.

 Rip Through the Trees at the Whitefish Ski Resort

 With an annual snowfall that’s nothing to dismiss Whitefish is revered for its tree skiing.
 This old school hill has been referred to as the “Last Best Thing.”
 What was once was a small local ski hill has turned into a full-service resort with a lot of the old charm.

-It’s not the resort to seen and be seen at, but instead, it’s for those who come to ski and have a good time.
+It’s not the resort to see and be seen at, but instead, it’s for those who come to ski and have a good time.
 Our first visit to Whitefish Ski Resort was in 2018 and it left us itching to return ever since.
 If you’re in the area for ski consider hitting up some of the other excellent resorts after your visit to Whitefish.
 Others that give similar vibes in the region like Fernie in Canada or Schweitzer in Idaho have similar vibes in the region